 - Ask each other to monitor the other’s drinking, shopping, or eating,

 - Be open to new ideas.

 When your holiday season is truly balanced, your relationship will reap the rewards.

 How to overcome festive stress in Lakewood & Longmont Colorado

 Prevention is the best form of protection, but you cannot rule out holiday stress.
 The harsh reality is that your experiences will be influenced by a range of outsiders, including your families.

-Whether you are worried about the stress that’s to come or need help getting your relationship back on track after a difficult, couples’ counseling is available.
+Whether you are worried about the stress that’s to come or need help getting your relationship back on track, Self Care Impact Counseling can help.
 We invite you to call us at 720-551-4553 for a free 20-minute phone consultation.
 You can schedule your appointment via phone, email, or the contact page on our website.
-Right now, because of COVID-19, we offer both in-person and online anxiety counseling.
-We’re open to whichever option you feel more comfortable with.
-We look forward to hearing from you!
+You can read more about our Marriage Counseling & Couples Therapy by clicking here.

 Self Care Impact Counseling envisions a new age of counseling for adolescents, adults, couples & groups that makes a REAL difference with core values of GROWTH | BALANCE | COMPASSION | INNER HARMONY!